czepluch/feedback/README.md

-# Trustlines Mobile App Testing
+# Trustlines Bug Hunting

 ### Getting access

+If you are an experienced developer and would like to help us improve security and usability of our evolving codebase, please fellow the below guide:

 #### Android

 Request access to the [Trustlines Test Community](https://plus.google.com/communities/110092662247828550761)

-When access is granted, you will be able to download the app from the playstore:
+If granted access, you will be able to download the testing app from here:

 https://play.google.com/apps/testing/network.trustlines.mobileapp.staging

 #### iOS

-To give you access to our app via Test Flight we need you name and email address:
+To give you access to the app via Test Flight we need you name and email address:

 [Google Form](https://goo.gl/forms/iypkm4yAxUYz7V4G2)